mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 Updated translations are pushed to the production server regularly throughout the day.

 * New page: When a brand new page is available for localization, it will be enabled on production when it’s 80% complete.
 At that point, if it doesn’t reach 100% completion level, the page will be available on production with English content mixed with translation.
 Before the page is activated in production, use the staging server for testing.
-* Activated page with new string update (no tags): The strings will appear in English on production right away.
+* Activated page with added strings: The strings will appear in English on production right away.
 Localized content will be pushed to production as soon as translations are available in the repository.
-* Activated page with tagged new string update: The switch to the updated content happens when tagged strings are fully localized.
-In some cases, there is a defined period of time frame to allow tagged strings to be fully localized.
-Test the updates on staging server.
-The obsolete string will be removed three months after the introduction of the new string update.
+* Activated page with string updates: The switch to the updated content happens when the replacements of obsolete strings are fully localized.
+In some cases, there is a defined period of time frame to show the new strings on production so test the updates on staging server.
+The obsolete string will be removed three months after the introduction of the replacement strings.
 * Activated page with template change: In some cases, a page receives a major update that requires a complete rewrite of the template.
 If this happens, the old template is kept online only for a defined period of time.
-When removed, it will cause the URL to redirect users to the English version if the intended localized version is not ready.
+When removed, it will cause the URL to redirect users to the English version if the intended localized version is not ready, or other user preferred localized versions are not available either.
 * Activated page missing too many updates: An activated page falling far behind with multiple updates will create bad user experience.
-We might decide to disable it manually.
+They may be subjected to removal.

 ### Sync and update frequencies